NOAA-NWRFC/nwsrfs-hydro-autocalibration/README.md

 - The `cl_type` parameter can be either 1 or 2.
 A basin using the CHANLOSS model can only have one `cl_type`
   - 1:  VARP CHANLOSS adjustment, parameter value is equivalent to a multiplication factor applied to the sim
   - 2:  VARC CHANLOSS adjustment, parameter value is subtracted from the sim

+### Forcings

+There are three required forcings for each zone:  Mean areal precipitation (MAP), meean areal temperature (MAT), and percent precipitation as snow (PTPS).

+Be aware that forcing data is considered end of timestep, where as simulated flow is considered beginning of time step.
+When using tool, depending on how forcing data are constructed, timeseries may need to be shifted back one time step.

 ### AdjustQ